angry-cellophane/crontosaurus/README.md

 It basically uses the [robfig/cron](https://github.com/robfig/cron) lib to parse cron expressions and a bit of formatting of the result in console.

+The only trick is that this `CLI` doesn't accept seconds, so they are added automatically (`0` value).

 ## How to make a change?

 You don't want to.
 This is a test project.